 As a non-linear video editor, VSDC works in rather a different way to many other video editing tools, letting you position clips and other elements on the timeline and edit them there.

-It supports all popular media files and output the customized video to DVD, VCD, AVI, MPG and some presets for the PC, DVD, iPod, Xbox, Playstation, mobile phones and more.
+It supports all popular media files and outputs the customized video to DVD, VCD, AVI, MPG and some presets for the PC, DVD, iPod, Xbox, Playstation, mobile phones and more.

 Support various files formats